 The financial statements have been prepared in conformity with U.S. generally accepted accounting principles, and as such, include amounts based on informed estimates and judgments of management with consideration given to materiality.
 Actual results could differ from those estimates.

 I. Risk Management

-California CASA is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters for which California CASA carries commercial insurance.
+California CASA carries commercial insurance to cover its' exposure to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; and natural disasters.

 J. Contingencies